antoncapgeminishchev/azure-ai-assistant/README.md

     (Located within VS Code: Azure Tab->Remote Resources->VS Subscription->App Services->\*-website-\*)
     > - your_conversation_id - conversation ID you can get from Azure-deployed chat requests

+#### Tips->
+1. Make sure in dev container python use correct interpreter: Shift+Cmd+P -> Python: Select Interpreter -> choose that one which is from dev container
+2. To launch apps without auth add to .env DISABLE_AUTH=true and AUTH_DISABLED=true

 ## Deploy
 ### Pre-requisites
 - Azure subscription - [Create one for free](https://azure.microsoft.com/free/) with owner access.